bubble2k16/snes9x_3ds/readme.md

 ###How can I make Snes9x utilize the full speed of the New 3DS?

 The .3DSX version currently uses the full clock speed of the New 3DS, enabling all your SuperFX, SA-1 games to run faster.
-But the .CIA version currently has some problems, so you may have to use another app like HANS to configure the New 3DS to switch to its full clock speed before starting up this Snes9x emulator.

 ###After closing the lid and re-opening it, the sound synchronization during game emulation goes off!